Last updated: May 29, 2026

 What it helps with: Next Generation MyCare is for certain people who have both Medicare and Medicaid.
 It can coordinate medical care, behavioral health, prescriptions, home and community care, assisted living, and nursing facility services when the person is enrolled and eligible.

-Who may qualify: MyCare is for certain Ohioans who have both Medicare and Medicaid.
-The state says Next Generation MyCare began January 1, 2026, in the current 29 counties, with statewide expansion later in 2026.
+Who may qualify: The official MyCare page explains the program for people with both Medicare and Medicaid.
+Ohio began Next Generation MyCare on January 1, 2026, in the current MyCare counties, with statewide expansion later in 2026.

-Where to apply: Read the official MyCare page and watch for notices from Ohio Medicaid.
-Your AAA may help you understand local long-term care choices, but Medicaid and plan rules control enrollment.
+Where to apply: Read notices from Ohio Medicaid and call your plan or AAA if you do not understand a change.
+Your AAA may help explain local long-term care choices, but Medicaid and plan rules control enrollment.

 Reality check: Do not throw away MyCare mail.
 County rollout dates and plan choices matter.
 If a plan change affects your doctor, drug, home care worker, or facility, ask for help before a deadline passes.